 MICT to Host Conference Call to Discuss Second Quarter 2018 Financial Results

 MONTVALE, N.J., Aug.
-9, 2018 /PRNewswire/ -- MICT, Inc. (NASDAQCM: MICT), announced today that it will release its financial results for the second quarter of 2018 on August 15, 2018 prior to open of market and will host a conference call to discuss the results at 9:00 a.m.
+12, 2018 /PRNewswire/ -- MICT, Inc. (NASDAQCM: MICT), announced today that it will release its financial results for the second quarter of 2018 on August 13, 2018 after market close and will host a conference call on August 15, 2018 prior to the open of the market, to discuss the results at 9:00 a.m.
 Eastern Time that day.

 The Company invites all those interested in participating in the call to dial: 1-888-281-1167.
 Callers from outside of the U.S may access the call by dialing 972-3-918-0685.
 Please dial a few minutes before 9:00 am Eastern Time.
 Participants may also access a live webcast of the conference call through the Investor Relations section of MICT's website at: www.veidan-stream.com/micronetq2-2018.html.
 A slide presentation accompanying management's remarks can be accessed at Investor Relations section of www.mict-inc.com.